pacorain/duke/README.md

 The House of Misfits webhooks system runs on the following technologies:

  - GitHub (you are here! - stores the code)
- - Jenkins (pulls and runs the code from GitHub)
+ - Jenkins (downloads all the code from GitHub)
+ - Docker (runs the code)
- - Python (the language telling the computer how to do things)
+ - Python (the code)
+ - Tracery (Python library that uses rules to generate sentences)
- - YAML ("language" rules are written in)
+ - YAML (format the rules are written in)
- - Tracery (framework for making text dynamic and more human)

-Every day at midnight (EST), the Jenkins server creates a new schedule for messages for the day, pulling the `master` branch from this repository if there is any updates to the rules files, etc.
+Whenever a pull request (described below) is put into the `master` branch, GitHub notifies our Jenkins server that there is new code to download.
+Once Jenkins is done downloading the code, it sends it to Docker, which creates a container and replaces the existing container.

 ### Schedules